canonical/sphinx-docs-starter-pack/docs/how-to/add-documentation-testing.rst

 Create the Spread test materials
 --------------------------------

-Create a dedicated directory to hold the materials for your Spread tests, for example, ``tests``.
+Put your Spread files alongside your project's existing tests.
+The rest of this guide will assume they're in a top-level ``tests/spread`` directory.

-Under the ``tests`` directory, create dedicated directories to store the files for your documentation Spread tests.
-For individual tests, you will need a ``task.yaml`` file that contains all the commands you want the Spread test to run.
+Each Spread test requires a dedicated ``task.yaml`` file that contains all the commands you want to test.

 An example ``task.yaml`` file is shown below: